-Figure 4: Choice of the main dimensions
+Image: Choice of the main dimensions:

 Dimensions of "Torres-made" guitars

 Now having fixed the main dimensions of your guitar you may wonder to what extent these dimensions differ from or are equal to the dimensions of other guitars, preferably those constructed by famous luthiers.
 So let's have a detailed look at the main dimensions of guitars built by Antonio de Torres.
 Of the ~ 300 guitars constructed by or under direct guidance of Torres the construction and dimensions of about 80 guitars are reasonably well-known.
 Derived from ref.
 11 I put all main dimensions of Torres-build guitars in spreadsheets.
 A discussion on these spreadsheets, findings and conclusions are published in ref.
 12. Because it is obvious that a real small guitar (in length) will also have small widths and heights all these dimensions are normalized on a total body length of 500 mm.
-The results are shown in figure 5.
+The results are shown in the image below.
 The dimensions of the "EB-guitars" are given as dotted lines.

-Figure 5: Dimensions of Torres-made guitars; normalized on a length of 500 mm
+Image: Dimensions of Torres-made guitars; normalized on a length of 500 mm

 Of a limited number of these guitars (~17) it is known that they were of exceptional class.
-They are indicated by ♦ in figure 5.
+They are indicated by ♦.
 It seems that there is no strong relationship between this high quality and the dimensions.
 However the dimensions of the group of "exceptional class" fall in general in the upper range.
 The length of the bodies did not really change during the time (1850-1892) Torres built these guitars and the variations of the ratios between the different width and the lengths were minor.